 As far as scheduling goes, try to plan your mammogram during a week that is not directly before your menstrual cycle, as breasts can be more tender at that time.
-It is also recommended to wait 4 to 6 weeks after receiving a COVID-19 vaccine or booster before getting a screening mammogram.

 On the day of your mammogram, be sure to avoid wearing deodorant, lotions and powders as presence of these substances can sometimes show up in the results.

 During the screening: communicating with your technologist

 At the imaging center, a receptionist will guide you to the changing room where you will disrobe from the waist up and put on the cover-up provided.
 If you are wearing large or dangling jewelry, you may be asked to remove it.
 The technologist then takes you back for your screening, running you through a few intake questions and explaining what to expect from the 10- to 15-minute process.

 For the screening, the technologist will typically take two images of each breast — one from top to bottom and one from side to side.
 To obtain the images, each breast is placed one at a time between two plastic plates.
 The plates gradually compress the breast, using just enough compression to capture diagnostic quality images.
 You are encouraged to communicate with the technologist at any time if you need to.

 Gaddy, who has worked for Sharp for nearly 30 years, reassures patients: “Our highly trained and experienced technologists care about your comfort and will work with you to get through the exam as quickly and smoothly as possible.”